tehcentr2014/Project_2/readme.md

 6. Click the icons to copy text or listen to it using text-to-speech.
 7. Click the 'Listen sentence by sentence' button to listen to the text sentence by sentence.

+## Attribution

+The idea of ​​this application, as well as the implementation of some sections of code for educational purposes, was taken from the CodingNepal Internet resource: https://www.codingnepalweb.com/language-translator-app-html-css-javascript.
+Changes and new functions have been made to the application, which are displayed in this project - JavaScript Translation App with Text to Speach Option.

 ## Dependencies and Sources

 - MyMemory Translation API: Used for text translation.